rkt/rkt/Documentation/hacking.md

 ## Managing Dependencies

 rkt uses [`godep`](https://github.com/tools/godep) to manage third-party dependencies.
-The [build script](https://github.com/coreos/rkt/blob/master/build) is crafted to make this transparent to most users (i.e. if you're just building rkt from source, or modifying any of the codebase without changing dependencies, you should have no need to interact with godep).
+The build process is crafted to make this transparent to most users (i.e. if you're just building rkt from source, or modifying any of the codebase without changing dependencies, you should have no need to interact with godep).
 But occasionally the need arises to either a) add a new dependency or b) update/remove an existing dependency.
 At this point, the ramblings below from an experienced Godep victim^Wenthusiast might prove of use...